andrewenoble/insight_project/README.md

 ### Web app: AWS version

-This can be deployed on EC2 by launching the Amazon Linux AMI on an ```t2.micro``` instance associated to an Elastic IP address, after configuring the security group to allow inbound HTTP access from source ```0.0.0.0/0```.
+This can be deployed on EC2 by launching the Amazon Linux AMI on an ```t2.micro``` instance associated to an Elastic IP address, after configuring the security group to allow inbound HTTP access on Port 80 from source ```0.0.0.0/0```.
 Once the instance is up and running and configured, ssh to the home directory and setup the Python environment.
 ```
 sudo yum update
 sudo yum install python-pip python-dev build-essential